Current filter:

 The park has an important function as a land use demonstration area.
 Many of the trees were planted by school students, community groups, organisations, and the Regional Council staff volunteers.

 It is also a recreation space and a handy base to explore Tūtira-Maungaharuru district's many adventure and recreation opportunities.
-This park is not suitable for dogs.
+From here you can explore:

 We are working with the Maungaharuru Tangitū Trust, landowners and the local community to restore and protect the lake.